These instructions apply to the TaxSlayer Pro desktop program for years 2020 and forward.

 Procedure 3 - Federal return plus state amended check box return

-Note: This is a guide to amending federal and state returns in the TaxSlayer Pro program.
+Note: This is a guide to amending federal and state individual income tax returns in the TaxSlayer Pro program.
 This is not intended as tax advice.

 Additional Information: